camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 Please find below a complete table of the updated front end libraries.

-If you make use of these packages in your **Embedded Task Forms** as well as your **Custom Scripts**, please make sure that your customizations still work as expected with the new versions used in Camunda BPM 7.11.
+If you make use of these packages in your **Embedded Task Forms** as well as your **Custom Scripts**, please make sure that your customizations still work as expected with the new versions used in Camunda Platform 7.11.

 <table class="table desc-table">
   <thead>